sonic-net/SONiC/doc/qos/SONiC_ROCEv2_support.md

 - For lossless, egress_lossless_pool is used and configured with maximum buffer size.
   But lossy pool size is adjusted based on configuration in above file, this is to share some lossless buffers to lossy traffic and guarantee lossless behavior.
 - Pool size modifications are supported but pool delete and modifying pool names not supported.
-- XOFF pool limits are updated  based on port count in platform.
+- XOFF pool limits are updated based on port count in each platform.

 #### 2.2.3.2 TH3 Platform lossless mode buffer settings